g-erm/tp/docs/UserGuide.md

 ### 4.2 Listing all candidates: `list can`

-To accurately reflect the latest changes of candidates in the application, you can refresh the list of candidates using the format below.
+If you would like to see the latest change to candidates in the application, you can refresh the list of candidates using this feature!

 **Format:** `list can`